algosup/2022-2023-project-5-algorithmics-Team-4/Specifications/Functional_Specifications.md

 #### B. Warnings

 If there is a warning in the .csv file (No liquid or no tank), the software will return an warning message: "There is a warning in the .csv file, be sure that there is no empty tank or no empty liquid".

+#### C. Bonus information

+The percentage of any ingredient in the final blend must be an integer or a decimal number to the tenth.

+### 5. Constraints

+#### A. Hardware

+The software will be used on a computer with an operating system (Windows, Linux, Mac OS).

+#### B. Software

+The software will be needed to be able to read a .csv file and to write a .txt file.

+#### C. Time

+The software will be needed to be able to calculate the correct proportions of champagne to blend in less than 1 minute.

 ## III.
 Terms/Acronyms and Definitions